Skip to main content

 Warning about Windows

 Several users using Windows (and WSL) have reported issues with the setup.
 This is not well tested as the main developers of the project do not use Windows/WSL for development.
-If you are using Windows and encounter issues, please let us know in the support page.
+If you are using Windows and encounter issues, please do not try to get support, as we aren’t able to support you.

 Prerequisite Local Services

-- PostgreSQL - or any other SQL database (instructions beleow suggest Docker)
+• PostgreSQL - or any other SQL database (instructions below suggest Docker)

 We have some messages from users who are using Windows, which should work, but they are not tested well yet.